bartgolsteijn/BartWF/README.md

 - Make configurable

 # Credits
-Icons made by Freepik from www.flaticon.com
+Steps and phone icons made by Freepik from www.flaticon.com